redwoodjs/redwood/docs/docs/how-to/file-uploads.md

 }
 ```

 Great!
-Now when we click the button in our frontend, our service will indeed first remove the file from our Filestack store, then remove it from our model.
+Now when you click the button in the frontend, the service will indeed first remove the file from our Filestack store, then remove it from the model.

 ## The Wrap-up